This program was cancelled due to Covid-related restrictions.

-With a population of 127 million (43% of the US population) settled in a mountainous
+With its population of 127 million (43% of the US population) settled in a mountainous

 nation the size of the state of Montana (or slightly smaller than the nation of France), land is truly at a premium in Japan.
 Much of its people and economic resources are located near the shore or in natural floodplains, which requires intensive management of rivers, which have been extensively dammed for water control and hydro-power.
 Japan is in a highly seismically active zone, situated at the intersection of four tectonic plates, and contains approximately 100 volcanoes, seventy of which are active.
 The tallest and most celebrated of these is Mt.
 Fuji (12,388feet/ 3,707meters), about 60 miles southwest of Tokyo.
 This combination of sea and mountain is epitomized in The Great Wave off Kanagawa, the late Tokugawa-era print of Katsushika Hokusai (1760 – 1849), one the most iconic works of Japanese art.
 With population-dense coastal zones, tsunami have long plagued Japan and these are exacerbated by a newer urgent environmental challenge: climate change.